anilzen/QTHub/content/event/symposium-2023/index.md

 ### Description

 The Maryland Quantum-Thermodynamics Hub will hold its first symposium on Pi Day, 2023.
 This one-day event’s aim is to cover recent advances in quantum thermodynamics broadly while fostering new collaborations.
 The symposium will include four invited speakers, lightning talks, and ample time for discussions.
+The talks will also be streamed on Zoom.

 ### Registration
-Please fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSeDzA_GcMM28n5Nyd2vrmMG8YR3LeXPSsl_jTgEJWm9KnYC0w/viewform) if you're interested in attending the symposium.
+Please fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSeDzA_GcMM28n5Nyd2vrmMG8YR3LeXPSsl_jTgEJWm9KnYC0w/viewform) to register for the symposium.
+Virtual attendance is possible.

 ### Confirmed Speakers